NÄCKEN

 Näcken

 Näcken is never fully seen.
 He reveals himself in shifts.
 The lake lies flat while the trees bend in the wind.
 A white horse stands at the water’s edge, unmoving.
 A violin note carries across the surface long after the bow has been lowered.
 He does not leave the lake.
 He does not need to.
 The shoreline tightens around those who linger too long.
-The surface remains undisturbed.
+The lake awaits.
 With August, he arrives as attention.
-The music begins as effort — a child trying to be heard.
+The music begins as effort - a child trying to be heard.
 Then something alters.
 He plays, and pauses, as if listening for a call.
 By the water, his fingers find passages he has never practiced.
 In those moments, he does not seem alone.
 With Liv, he is less visible but no less present.
 On days she dismisses the stories, the surface remains calm.
 On nights when something in her loosens, the shoreline churns without wind.
 She stands at the dock, staring into the dark water.
 A scream cuts through the air.
 For a moment too long, she does not move.
 With Signe, there is no fear.
 She steps into the lake without testing the temperature.
-She stands waist-deep, eyes fixed on the horizon, as if waiting to be recognized.
+She stands waist-deep, eyes fixed on the horizon, ready to join him.
 When she walks beyond her footing, she does not call for help.
 The water closes, and stills.
 He does not call.
 He answers what is already there - yearning, grief, devotion.
 He deepens what is unspoken.
 He does not move toward anyone.
 They move toward him.

-Get in Touch
+Get In Touch

 Näcken is currently looking for the right producer.
 Get in touch.